MinuMThomas/music-hackathon/README.md

 - Game name is displayed and intro message
 - Easy navigation around the site allows for a positive user experience
 - Home page displays 'Login' and 'How to Play' buttons
-- 'How to Play' button opens a modal, which explains the aim of the game to the player
+- Question mark button opens a modal, which explains the aim of the game to the player
 - Login functionality allows users to login to play the game
 - Once users logged in, 'Start Game' button displayed, which allows users to play the game
+- Logout option displayed on hamburger menu
 - Play button for each question to play music
 - Clue buttons allow player to reveal a clue to help them guess the answer
+- At the end of the game, after 10 questions, the players score is diplayed
 - Exit/ Home button displayed so players can leave the game at any time
-- At the end of the game, after 10 questions, the players score is diplayed

 ### **Features Left to Implement**
 - Logged in users are able to view a history of their score
 - Leaderboard displayed of the top 10 scores from all players
 - Clock countdown displayed per question to add a pressure element to the game
 - Additional levels added to allow players to play easy, medium or hard to test their musical ears.

 ## Structure Plane